JulianEscobar9608/demo-owasp-summa/README.md

 ```

 Once the server is running, open your browser and navigate to `http://localhost:4200/`.
 The application will automatically reload whenever you modify any of the source files.

+About this course:

+- The lessons combine Angular (client) examples and .NET/C# (server) best practices.
+- Each module contains interactive demos, vulnerable examples and secure refactors.

 ## Code scaffolding